 If you’re considering breeding your mare, it’s important to understand the procedures your veterinarian might perform on your mare during both normal and abnormal breeding cycles.

 “The very first examination by the veterinarian is usually on the first or second day of heat,” Dr. Michelle LeBlanc says.
 “The farm is responsible to present the mare at the correct time to the veterinarian.

 “That first exam typically consists of a rectal palpation, and I routinely do an ultrasound scan, possibly a vaginal speculum exam and a culture,” she adds.

 “In my practice, if I ultrasound the mare and there’s no free fluid in the uterus, and on the speculum exam there’s no discharge, and the cervix is lying on the floor of the vagina and is normal, I might not culture the mare.
 In many places, the culture is automatically part of that first exam.

 Interested in learning more about the associated costs and risks of breeding your mare?
-Download AQHA's Horse Reproduction report today!
+Download AQHA's free Horse Breeding: Older Maiden Mares e-book today!

 “At that time, you measure the size of the follicles to determine when it’s best to breed the mare,” Dr. LeBlanc continues.
 “If we’re talking about a breeding from April through June, mares are typically bred either the third or fourth day of heat.

 “Either at that point in time, or not until the next day, the mare may get a shot of human chrionic gonadotropin (a hormone produced by women during pregnancy used to artificially induce a mare’s follicle to ovulate) to make her ovulate, and she’ll typically ovulate 36 to 48 hours later.”

 Everything is timed so that the mare is bred prior to ovulation.
 Since the egg dies a few hours after ovulation, the goal is to have the semen in the uterus waiting for the egg.